benletchford/buup.io/README.md

 CRYPTOGRAPHY:
-  md5hash         - Computes the MD5 hash of the input text sha256hash      - Computes the SHA-256 hash of the input text
+  md5hash         - Computes the MD5 hash of the input text sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
+Input format: "namespace|name".
+Namespace can be a UUID or one of: dns, url, oid, x500.

 OTHERS:
   cameltosnake    - Converts camelCase or PascalCase to snake_case